Trump Embraces One Of Russia's Favorite Propaganda Tactics — Whataboutism

 Whataboutism — particularly directed towards the U.S. — was so pervasive in the USSR that it became a joke among Soviets, often in a subversive genre called "Armenian Radio" jokes, explains one Russia analyst.

-"Armenian Radio would be asked, 'How much does a Soviet engineer get paid?' and they'd be like, 'I don't know, but you [in America] lynch negroes,'" said Vadim Nikitin, a Russia analyst and freelance writer.
+"Armenian Radio would be asked, 'How much does a Soviet engineer get paid?' and they'd be like, 'I don't know, but you [in America] lynch Negroes,'" said Vadim Nikitin, a Russia analyst and freelance writer.
 Eventually, that punchline came to be synonymous with the whole phenomenon of whataboutism, Nikitin said.

 But whataboutism extends beyond rhetoric, said Dmitry Dubrovsky, a professor at Columbia University's School of International and Public Affairs.